‘Catastrophic implosion’ and five dead: What we know about doomed Titanic sub

 Banging noises overheard

-A Canadian P-8 aircraft reportedly detected intermittent banging noises from the area the submersible disappeared on Tuesday and Wednesday.
+A Canadian P-8 aircraft reportedly detected intermittent banging noises from the area the submersible disappeared.

 The US Coast Guard tweeted that it had detected underwater noises in the search area.
 As a result, operations were relocated in an attempt to explore the origin of the noises.